SEWING BY HAND | Most Important Stitches to Know

 Each seam, unless you are just basting, will need to start and end with an anchor stitch.
 This is where you knot the thread so it will not come undone.
-Most projects you can just make a knot at the end of your thread.
+For most projects, you can just make a knot at the end of your thread.

-To do this, simple take the ends of the thread and wrap it around your pointer finder then roll the thread between your fingers.
+To do this, simply take the ends of the thread and wrap it around your pointer finder then roll the thread between your fingers.
 Gently pull the thread and it will create a little knot.
 Then you’re ready to begin.
-To make a knot at the end of the seam, pull the needle to the back side and take a TINY stitch, leaving a little loop.
+To make a knot at the end of the seam, pull the needle to the backside and take a TINY stitch, leaving a little loop.

 Wrap the needle around the loop once and pull the thread.
 Thiswill knot the thread.

-If you don’t want the bulk of a bunch of knots, you can use an anchor stitch.
+If you don’t want the bulk of a bunch of knots when you’re sewing by hand, you can use an anchor stitch.
 Simply take a tiny stitch and then another tiny stitch right by it.
 Then start your stitching.
 You can end a seam the same way.